lsst-dm/dm_iip_deploy/README.md

-# dm_iip_config
+# dm_iip_deploy
-configuration and system scripts used by IIP
+deployment and system scripts used by IIP